FatmaKLC/ObjectMaterialMismatch/README.md

 A formal citation will be added upon publication.

+---

-🔒 License
+## 🔒 License

 To be added later (recommendation: MIT or CC-BY 4.0 for reproducible science).

+---

-📝 Notes
+## 📝 Notes

 All analysis scripts are publication-ready and reproducible.

 Stimuli are hosted externally due to size limits.

-The repository will remain private until manuscript submission.
+The repository will remain private until the manuscript is submitted.